larissachen13/tse/indexer/README.md

 ### output:
   new file holding the resaved word to document index where:
   * format matches the format specifications for indexer.c

 ### Example Command Lines

 ## Exit Status
  * 1- Invalid arguments

 ## Assumptions
   * oldIndexFilename is a file produced by `indexer`
   * file of oldIndexFilename matches exactly the specfications detailed in `indexer`'s output assumptions.

-## Limitations

 ### ../common/index.c
 * holds shared functions such as `index_load` and `index_save`